 Mobile First Strategy

 Consumers are no longer at their desks by nine o’clock to open their emails.
-They are checking for mail on their morning commutes, as well as during lunch hours.
+They are checking their phones on their morning commutes, as well as during lunch hours.
 Having short subject lines and optimising your emails for mobile are all imperative in this digital climate.

 Don’t be so quick to dismiss the weekend

-Yes, it is true that open rates are higher during the week and as we have seen, earlier in the day but research shows that when emails are opened during the weekend, they generate extremely high levels of engagement.
+Research shows that when emails are opened during the weekend, they generate extremely high levels of engagement.
 If you are sending out in-depth content emails, the weekend could, in fact, be a great time for your communications to go live.
-It is all too easy for brands to dismiss the weekend as a period of consumer downtime, it is, in fact, a time of engagement and research for many consumers.

 What consumers expect